web3privacy/docs/src/content/docs/research/hackathon-pack.md

 ### **what we will do this year**
 - [privacy 101 Academy](https://github.com/web3privacy/projects/issues/8)
-- working hackathon use-case generator + [200 pre-build use-cases](https://github.com/web3privacy/web3privacy/blob/main/Market%20overview/Ethereum%20Ecosystem/Hackathon%20projects.md) (both from hackathons to expert suggestions what to build)
+- working hackathon use-case generator
 - not directly related to the subject (Ethereum Privacy Ecosystem report, events, expanded Explorer, skill board for people seeking jobs in privacy etc)